Denosumab is a type of targeted drug called a monoclonal antibody. It is also known as Prolia and Xgeva. You pronounce denosumab as den-oh-sue-mab.

 It is a treatment for secondary bone cancer (cancer that has spread to the bones).
 It helps to strengthen the bones and prevent fractures for some types of cancer.

 It also helps to slow down bone damage in people who have giant cell tumour of the bone (a non cancerous type of bone tumour).

 In healthy bones, specialised cells constantly break down and replace old tissue.
 These specialised bone cells are:

 This process is called bone remodelling and is very well controlled.
 There is a fine balance between the rates of bone breakdown and growth, which keeps bones strong and healthy.

 Denosumab works by targeting a protein called RANKL which controls the activity of osteoclasts.
 This stops bone cells being broken down and strengthens the bone.

-You have denosumab as an injection just below the skin (subcutaneously).
-You, or your carer might be taught how to do these injections.
+You have denosumab as an injection just below the skin (subcutaneously) usually in your thigh, abdomen or upper arm.

 Nurse: This is a short film showing you how to give an injection just under your skin.
 This is called a subcutaneous or sub cut injection.
 This does not replace what your doctors and nurses tell you, so always follow their advice.